-This Saturday night, Jews will commence a full day of fasting to mourn the destruction of our Holy Temple in Jerusalem 2,000 years ago.
+Every summer, on the 9th day of the Hebrew month of Av, Jews fast for 25 hours to mourn the destruction of our Holy Temple in Jerusalem 2,000 years ago.

-We will also recall that a string of catastrophes befell our people in other years on this date (learn more).
+We also recall a string of catastrophes that befell our people in other years on this date (learn more).

-Legend has it that Napoleon once walked past a synagogue, and heard crying within.
-He turned to a soldier beside him:
+Legend has it that the French emperor Napoleon Bonaparte once walked past a synagogue, heard crying within, and turned to his aide.

-“They are still crying after 2,000 years?!
-A nation that mourns so long will never cease.
-They will surely return to their land and see the rebuilding of their Temple.”
+“And they’re still crying about it 2,000 years later?!
+A nation that mourns like that will surely return to its land and see their Temple rebuilt.”